spz2020/royale-brawl-v29/readme.md

 - !ping - will respond with pong
 - !resetseason - resets the season
 - !reports - sneds a link to all reported messages
+- !givepremium - give premium to an account for one month (!givepremium [TAG])
 - !ban - ban an account (!ban [TAG])
 - !unban - unban an account (!unban [TAG])
 - !mute - mute a player (!mute [TAG])